-When I was in school I had one very important math test.
-So important that I had to take extra lessons.
-My mom paid for a teacher in a special math school.
+When I was in school, I had one crucial math test.
+It was so important that I had to take extra lessons.
+My mom paid for a teacher in a special ”math school”.
 We did an introductory test, and I got an average score – not good but not the worst either.
 Our teacher knew his stuff, but he was rushing too much.
 I had a really hard time understanding anything.
 The material was too complicated for my skills.
 I was unable to follow and learn a single element properly.
 Going to those classes turned out to be a complete waste of time and money for me.
 I felt stupid.

 Those extra lessons gave me a base that helped me tremendously.
-I passed the test with the equivalent of a “B”, which was great and almost unthinkable a year before.
+I passed the test with a B, which was great and almost unthinkable a year before.
 Of course, I did a lot of studying at home too, but I have no doubt that the “loser’s classes” helped me.
-Staying in the advanced classes would have been an expensive mistake.
+Staying in the advanced group would have been an expensive mistake.

 That lesson taught me that you don’t have to be the best.
 You just have to improve and get good.
 Instead of comparing yourself to child prodigies, just try to do better than yesterday and call it a day.

 You can think of it as lifting weights.
-Lifting too heavy for you will not make you strong.
+Lifting too heavy for you won’t make you strong.
 You can put as much weight as you want on the barbell, but if you cannot lift it, you are wasting your time.
 It’s better to meet the “loser’s weights” and fight them.
-By the time you are done with them, you will realize that they were just what you needed at that time.
+By the time you are done with them, you will realize that they were just what you needed at that point.